-Our principal sources of liquidity are cash and cash equivalents, marketable securities, as well as cash flow generated from our operations.
-As of March 31, 2010, we had cash and cash equivalents of approximately \$599.2 million, compared to \$373.2 million as of March 31, 2009.
-For the three months ended March 31, 2010 and 2009, cash equivalents primarily comprise time deposits.
+Our principal sources of liquidity are cash and cash equivalents, marketable securities, as well as cash flows generated from our operations.
+As of June 30, 2010, we had cash and cash equivalents of approximately \$599.1 million, compared to \$546.7 million as of June 30, 2009.
+As of June 30, 2010 and 2009, cash equivalents primarily comprise time deposits.

-On November 20, 2009, we entered into an agreement to purchase an office building to be built in Beijing, which will serve as our headquarters, for a purchase price of approximately \$110 million denominated in RMB, of which \$22 million had been paid as of March 31, 2010 and was recognized as other assets in Sohu's consolidated financial statements.
-The remaining \$88 million will be paid in installments as various stages of the development plan are completed.
-The estimated payment in 2010 is around \$49 million.
-This construction is expected to be completed by the end of 2012.
+On November 20, 2009, we entered into an agreement to purchase an office building to be built in Beijing, which will serve as our headquarters, for a purchase price of approximately \$110 million denominated in RMB.
+As of June 30, 2010, \$50 million had been paid and was recognized as other assets in our consolidated financial statements.
+The remaining \$60 million payment will be settled in installments as various stages of the development plan are completed, of which \$11 million is expected to be made during the remainder of 2010.
+Construction is expected to be completed by the end of 2012.